sumilao/Embedded-System-Design-Flow-on-Zynq/lab4.md

 ### Opening the Project

 1. Start the Vivado if necessary and open either the lab3 project (lab3.xpr) you created in the previous lab or the lab3 project in the **{labsolutions}** directory using the Open Project link in the Getting Started page.
-2. Select **File > Save Project As…** to open the Save Project As dialog box.
+2. Select **File > Project > Save As…** to open the Save Project As dialog box.
 Enter lab4 as the project name.
 Make sure that the Create Project Subdirectory option is checked, the project directory path is {labs} and click OK.

 This will create the lab4 directory and save the project and associated directory with lab4 name.